Design Patterns

 - You have multiple snippets like this in you code -

-if human do this else do that
+if human do this else do that - You have an abstract class

-- Then you create subclasses
+Player - Then you create subclasses

-with details of implementation - The generic Player class contains Template methods which defer specific logic to subclasses
+HumanandAIwith details of implementation - The generic Player class contains Template methods which defer specific logic to subclasses

 - Strategy